-Since we began breeding Puerto Rican Crested Toads in 2012, Nashville Zoo has produced 10,365 tadpoles that have been shipped to Puerto Rico for release.
+Since we began breeding Puerto Rican Crested Toads in 2012, Nashville Zoo has produced more than 25,000 tadpoles that have been shipped to Puerto Rico for release.
 “This project is the perfect example of how ex-situ (outside of the species range) conservation work at the Zoo can support in-situ (native habitat) conservation, and how zoos can directly impact species’ continued survival in the wild,” says Dale McGinnity, ectotherm curator.

 In 2013, Nashville Zoo sent 3,774 Puerto Rican Crested Toad tadpoles to Puerto Rico for release.